pShashank/pShashank/README.md

 ### Hi there 👋 I'm [Shashank].

-## I'm a Grad Student looking for a full-time position as a Software Engineer.
+## I'm a Master's Student looking for a full-time position as a Software Engineer.

 - 🔭 I’m currently working on my website
 - 🌱 I’m currently learning Spring and React